The age of your pool determines which safety standard must be met. For more, read the swimming pool and spa legislation.

-Fines of up to $1652.20 may apply to owners who fail to provide a certificate of compliance by the due date.
+Statutory fines are applicable to owners who fail to provide a valid certificate of compliance by the due date.

 Please note: Once you have received your compliance certificate, please lodge it with Council as soon as possible.
 Compliance Certificates are valid for 30 days from the time of issue, so make sure you lodge with Council to avoid another inspection.